 Commissioners refuse to increase funding for ambulance service as population spikes, leading to delayed response

 It started with a county commission agenda item to approve a significant amount of overtime for paramedics.
 To prepare for the meeting, I asked for a copy of the backup materials, but the human resources director refused “until after the commissioners voted.”
 It was a clear violation of Texas public records law that I reported to the County Judge (the CEO, so to speak) and a FOI hotline of the attorney general’s office.
 It got me wondering: Why would they be so nervous to give me a couple pages of basic information?
 Subsequent records requests revealed commissioners had ignored their ambulance service director for nearly a decade as he requested funding to expand his crews and as the county’s population grew by almost half.
 The county also had violated federal law with its overtime practices, leading to a costly settlement with paramedics.
 Among other issues, it spurred a huge turnover among staff that left ambulances empty, spiked response times and forced the remaining paramedics to work 80-hour weeks.
 The county fought my request for detailed response data, ultimately losing when the attorney general ruled in my favor.
-By that point, commissioners had fired the longtime EMS director and hired a new leader who cited my reporting as he successfully petitioned for 30 percent more funding.
+By that point, the longtime EMS director had left and commissioners had hired a new leader.
+He cited my reporting as he successfully petitioned for a 30 percent funding increase.

 While reporting that story, I discovered another.
 A city within the county had become so fed up with poor ambulance service that it launched its own — except they did so months before securing the typical licenses to dispense controlled substances.
 For more than half a year, they could not administer industry-standard medications to stop heart attacks, strokes or to treat other life-threatening emergencies.